quicwg/base-drafts/draft-ietf-quic-transport.md

 On receipt of a RST_STREAM frame, an endpoint will tear down state for the matching stream and ignore further data arriving on that stream.
-This could result in the endpoints getting out of sync, since the RST_STREAM frame may have arrived out of order and there may be further bytes in flight.
-The data sender would have counted the data against its connection level flow control budget, but a receiver that has not received these bytes would not know to include them as well.
-The receiver must learn the number of bytes that were sent on the stream to make the same adjustment in its connection flow controller.
+This could result in the endpoints getting out of sync, since the RST_STREAM frame may have arrived out of order and there could be more data in flight.
+The data sender would have counted the data against its connection level flow control budget, but a receiver that has not received these octets would not know to include them as well.
+The receiver must learn the number of octets that were sent on the stream to make the same adjustment in its connection flow controller.

 To ensure that endpoints maintain a consistent connection-level flow control state, the RST_STREAM frame ({{frame-rst-stream}}) includes the largest offset of data sent on the stream.
-On receiving a RST_STREAM frame, a receiver definitively knows how many bytes were sent on that stream before the RST_STREAM frame, and the receiver MUST use the final offset to account for all bytes sent on the stream in its connection level flow controller.
+On receiving a RST_STREAM frame, a receiver definitively knows how many octets were sent on that stream before the RST_STREAM frame, and the receiver MUST use the final offset to account for all octets sent on the stream in its connection level flow controller.

 RST_STREAM terminates one direction of a stream abruptly.
 Whether any action or response can or should be taken on the data already received is application